 Helping the Burmese Help Themselves

-On February 1, 2021, the Burmese (Myanmar) military staged a coups, leaving death, destruction and poverty in its wake.
+On February 1, 2021, the Burmese (Myanmar) military staged a coup, leaving death, destruction and poverty in its wake.

 The crisis has laid bare the very soul of the Burmese people.
 They have banded together with courage and fortitude, regardless of age, religion or ethnicity, to fight for their hard-won democracy.
 They have not given up.
 They have chosen hope for a better future.

 Many of you who have visited Burma with Uncommon Journeys and fallen in love with that magical country, have asked what we are doing about the situation.
-Rest assured, we are not just sitting back, waiting for the crisis to pass.
+Rest assured, we are not just sitting back idly, waiting for the crisis to pass.

-Through our Burmese partners and network we are getting help to those in need:
+Through our Burmese partners and network we are getting help to those rendered most vulnerable by the coup: